-Well yes, definitely, but then you’re likely going to have to spend some money for that!
-Devices like the Magical Butter and Levo Oil infuser make the entire process super easy and streamlined, some even decarboxylate and grind your herb for you!
+Well, yes, definitely, but then you’re likely going to have to spend some money on that!
+Devices like the Magical Butter and Levo Oil infuser make the entire process super easy and streamlined; some even decarboxylate and grind your herb for you!
 If you don’t want to spend all that money, then you have one other option:

 - P = Potency of weed (15% THC = 0.15, 20% = 0.20, etc)